Teradata/stacki-wiki/wiki/Reference/cli/list/list-storage-partition.md

 ### Description

-List the storage partition configuration for one of the following:
-	global, os, appliance or host.
+	List the storage partition configuration for one of the following: global, os, appliance or host.

 ### Arguments

 * `{host}`

    This argument can be nothing, a valid 'os' (e.g., 'redhat'), a valid
-	appliance (e.g., 'compute') or a host.
+	appliance (e.g., 'backend') or a host.
 	If nothing is supplied, then the global storage partition configuration will be output.